 School pickup loomed, so the 10-Cell Skewer Tetrahedral kite was slowly brought down.
 The winder was a very solid wooden one and it's never had a problem with line being wound straight on under tension.

 Tetra Terrific After Trials

 In fact, I had intended to fly at the beach, but there was a due-westerly breeze.
-This meant a very limited flying space between rocks and a wet place :-)
+This meant a very limited flying space was available, between rocks and a wet place :-)

 So, the local archery range was selected instead.
 This time, no arrows were flying so the kite was soon in the air.
 Again and again, short hopeful hops were the best that could be achieved.